Human Rights

 To access grievance mechanisms, stakeholders can submit grievances or concerns by explicitly noting the confidentiality of the document(s) to Chairman of the Board, Chairman of the Corporate Governance Committee, Chairman of the Audit Committee, Chief Executive Officer, President, Company Secretary, or email to [email protected]

 Moreover, Thaioil Group also has specific complaint channels for each stakeholder group to monitor and collect feedback.
-For suppliers, the complaint channels are provided on Thaioil Group’s Supplier Relations website or [email protected]
+For suppliers, the complaint channels are provided on Thaioil Group’s website, https://www.thaioilgroup.com/corporate-governance/whistle-blowing-measures/ or email to [email protected]

 Key Highlighted Projects

-- Labor and Contractor Employees Rights: The Company promoted understanding among employees through Human Rights E-Learning course on “Thaioil Academy Application”, along with providing regular safety training and activities for employees and contractor employees.
-In 2024, Thaioil Group continued to systematically enhance employee well-being through the “5 Happiness” project to ensure employees receive the best care in accordance with their rights.
+- Labor and Contractor Employees Rights: The Company promoted understanding among employees through Human Rights E-Learning course on “Thaioil Academy”, along with providing regular safety training and activities for employees and contractor employees.
+In 2025, Thaioil Group continued to enhance employee well-being through the “5 Happiness” project to ensure employees receive the best care in accordance with their rights.
 The project covers all aspects of employee welfare, from their onboarding process until their retirement.

-- Supplier Rights: The Company organized workshops and activities to enhance the understanding and knowledge of human rights for suppliers, such as the Supplier Seminar 2024 at the Thaioil Conference Hall in Sriracha, Chonburi, along with raising awareness through the Sustainable Code of Conduct for Suppliers of Thaioil and Subsidiaries (SCOC), and conducting ESG assessment with ISO and suppliers, etc.
+- Supplier Rights: The Company organized workshops and activities to enhance the understanding and knowledge of human rights for suppliers, such as the Supplier Seminar 2025 though online channel, along with raising awareness through the Sustainable Code of Conduct for Suppliers of Thaioil and Subsidiaries (SCOC), conducted Supplier ESG assessment with International Organization for Standardization (ISO) and suppliers, and implemented Supplier Development plan for the suppliers that failed the supplier ESG assessment.

 Community and Environment Rights: Thaioil Group continuously enhances community care through various projects based on the 3-Synchronization Principle.
-This involves collaboration between representatives from Thaioil Group, representatives from the surrounding 10 communities of the operation sites, and governmental agencies, working together under the 5-Together Conceptual Framework to sustainably improve the well-being of the people surrounding the refinery.
-For example, the Company supports project that develop community products within communities surrounding Thaioil Group.
+This involves collaboration among representatives from Thaioil Group, the 10 surrounding communities of the operation sites, and governmental agencies, working together under the 5-Together Conceptual Framework to sustainably improve the well-being of the people surrounding the refinery.
+The major project was the development of community products within communities surrounding the Thaioil Group.
 Furthermore, the Company has established a Net Zero GHG Emissions Pathway to achieve its Net Zero target by 2060.
+The Company would accelerate its Net Zero target to 2050 if it received support for economically viable technologies to strengthen the Company’s long-term business competitiveness.

 - Community and Environment Rights: Thaioil Group continuously enhances community care through various projects based on the 3-Synchronization Principle.
 This involves collaboration between representatives from Thaioil Group, representatives from the surrounding 10 communities of the operation sites, and governmental agencies, working together under the 5-Together Conceptual Framework to sustainably improve the well-being of the people surrounding the refinery.
 For example, the Company supports project that develop community products within communities surrounding Thaioil Group.
 Furthermore, the Company has established a Net Zero GHG Emissions Pathway to achieve its Net Zero target by 2060.